 Ever-Growing, Sharp Teeth

 Rats have monophyodont teeth.
-According to Comparative Anatomy and Histology, rodents only grow one set in their entire lives.
+According to Comparative Anatomy and Histology, rodents only grow one set of teeth during their lifetime.

 They don’t have baby teeth, and they’ll never lose old teeth to regrow new ones.
 Instead, their single set of teeth will grow continuously throughout their lifetime.

 Rats spend their days biting, gnawing, and chewing on whatever they please.
-Even if the teeth chip or break, they’ll eventually grow out again.
-A break in the tooth will be sanded down, and the rat’s teeth will be revitalized.
+Even if teeth chip or break, they’ll eventually grow out again.
+A break in the tooth will be sanded down, revitalizing the rat’s teeth.

-Rats are forced to sand their teeth down on hard objects to keep them at a manageable length.
+Rats must sand their teeth on hard objects to keep them at a manageable length.
 If they don’t, this can result in discomfort, injuries, starvation, or mortality.
 According to Animal Laboratory Science, dental overgrowth usually causes death through malnutrition.

 This means that rats will be willing to chew on metal out of curiosity and a need to maintain their dental health.
-In fact, chewing on hard substances allows rats to sharpen their teeth further.
+Chewing on hard substances allows rats to sharpen their teeth further.

 Dense Teeth